Computing the output distribution and selection probabilities of a stack filter from the DNF of its positive Boolean function

-\begin{quote} A{ BSTRACT}: { The majority of nonlinear filters used in practise are {\it stack filters}.
-An algorithm is presented which calculates the output distribution of an arbitrary stack filter $S$ from the disjunctive normal form (DNF) of its underlying positive Boolean function.
-The so called selection probabilities can be computed along the way.} \end{quote}
+\begin{quote} A{ BSTRACT}: { Many nonlinear filters used in practise are {\it stack filters}.
+An algorithm is presented which calculates the output distribution of an arbitrary stack filter $S$ from the disjunctive normal form (DNF) of its underlying positive Boolean function (PBF).
+Our algorithm avoids to enumerate the models of the PBF one by one, and thus is considerably more efficient than previous methods.
+The so called rank selection probabilities can be computed along the way.} \end{quote}